 For example, let’s say your customer Larry is describing, in minute detail, what happened on the day his basement flooded.
 He’s talking about when the storm started and where he was and what he was doing and what the neighbours were doing and … you get the picture.
 In a gentle but clear tone of voice simply say his name “Larry“.

 He will stop talking.
 There will be a brief bit of space before he says “Yes?” where you can redirect his conversation: “It was a crazy storm that day.
 How much water came into your basement?”
 You may have to do this several times in order to get all the details you need but every time you say his name, Larry will stop talking.

 Once you get all the details you need, Larry may still keep talking.
 Now you can use his name to create the space you need to end the call.
-“Larry … thanks so much for providing all these details today.
-It is always a pleasure speaking with you.
+Make sure he hears you are ending the call for him, not for you.
+For example: “Larry … thanks so much for providing all these details today.
+It is always a pleasure speaking with you and I don’t need to take up any more of your time.
 Know that I will get back to you with the information you need no later than tomorrow morning.
-I do apologize, but right now I must take another call (or run to a meeting, or speak with a someone in your office).
+Now I’m going to let you get back to your day.
 Thanks again for giving me all the details I need and you’ll hear from me very soon.
 Bye now.”
 And hang up.

 You may find this strategy quite uncomfortable the first time you use it.
 I encourage you to practice by using it on your friends and family.
 Here’s the recent experience of someone in a contact centre who decided to try this technique and shared the result with me by email: